Jean-PhilippeD/gladys-snips/README.md

 - First, have a Snips system working properly
 - Install the module
 - Without rebooting, just set these global parameter in "Param" view in the dashboard :
  - SNIPS_MQTT_URL => The URL of the MQTT broker used by Snips, for example : "mqtt://localhost:1883"
-        - SNIPS_WAKEWORDS => A list of <assistant name:gladys user id> seperated by semi colon, for example: "gladys_1:1;gladys_2:2"
-          Usefull for detecting who is speaking
+ - SNIPS_WAKEWORDS => A list of <assistant name:gladys user id> seperated by semi colon, for example: "gladys_1:1;gladys_2:2" (Usefull for detecting who is speaking)
 - Reboot Gladys.
 In the logs you should see "Successfully connected to MQTT : YOUR_SERVER_URL"

 ## Snips

 ### Setup system

-I recommand to install Snips with a Master and multiple Satellites in your room [multi device setup](https://docs.snips.ai/guides/raspberry-pi-guides/multi-device-setup-satellites)
+* I recommand to install Snips with a Master and multiple Satellites in your room [multi device setup](https://docs.snips.ai/guides/raspberry-pi-guides/multi-device-setup-satellites)
-I also recommand to use [sam](https://docs.snips.ai/ressources/sam_reference) to manage your snips system.
+* I also recommand to use [sam](https://docs.snips.ai/ressources/sam_reference) to manage your snips system.

 The mosquitto instance hosted by your master device will be the one Gladys will connect onto.

 ### Setup your assistant

-Once you get aworking Snips configuration, you need to create an account on [Snips console](https://console.snips.ai/) and you have to create your own assistant.
+Once you get a working Snips configuration, you need to create an account on [Snips console](https://console.snips.ai/) and you have to create your own assistant.

 Then, add Gladys application to your assistant.

 An application is like a Gladys module in Snips system.
 You can add application for meteo and it will be totally independant.

 In fact, eah application should handle a set of sentences for the application's purpose.

 For Gladys app, I've decided to put in a signle app, all the sentences Gladys knows, it's like the Gladys brain.